findlayaw/contextSelector/README.md

 ### Code Maps Mode

 Code Maps mode (enabled with `--codemaps`) provides a token-efficient structural view of your code.
 It focuses on API-level details like function signatures, class definitions, and import/export relationships.
-By default, it excludes full file contents to optimize token usage:
+By default, it excludes full file contents to optimize token usage.

+#### Enhanced Features in Code Maps

+- **Type Reference Tracking**: Detects when types from one file are used in another
+- **Enum Detection**: Extracts and displays enum definitions with their members
+- **Public API Surface**: Identifies and highlights the public API of each file
+- **Access Level Detection**: Differentiates between public and private APIs
+- **Inheritance Tracking**: Builds complete type inheritance chains
+- **Cross-File Relationships**: Shows actual type usage relationships, not just imports

 ````markdown
 # Project Directory Structure